Can I drive a van on a car licence?

 Category B licence

-The Category B (or 'Cat B') driving licence is by far the most commonly held by UK motorists, and covers you to drive a surprisingly wide range of vehicles.
-This licence is granted to every driver on passing the regular UK driving test and entitles you to drive a car or van with up to eight passengers, and that doesn't exceed 3,500kg when fully laden.
+The Category B (or 'Cat B') driving licence is by far the most commonly held by UK motorists.
+Though this is usually primarily awarded as a car licence, it does in fact cover both cars and vans that are carrying up to eight passengers, and that don’t exceed 3,500kg when fully laden.

 This category includes most of the typical 'white vans' that you see on the road every day, including models such as the Mercedes Vito, Volkswagen Transporter and Ford Transit.
 Most van-rental companies can provide a van like these at relatively short notice.